 - you want to know whether your building is included in Cladding Safety Victoria’s program.

-The owners corporation is the best source to find out this information because they will have been contacted by Cladding Safety Victoria if the building was identified and eligible for the State-wide Cladding Audit program.
+The owners corporation is the best source to find out this information because they will have been contacted by Cladding Safety Victoria if the building was identified by the State-wide Cladding Audit and eligible for the Cladding Rectification Program.

 If the building has been found to contain combustible cladding, and it is within Cladding Safety Victoria’s program, it is the responsibility of the owners corporation and the landlord or managing agent to inform their tenants.